collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### 3 More Years to Do Code Review
+### 3 More Years to Get Started Doing Code Review

 It would take almost 3 more years for me to begin doing code review.
 Now that I do it, I wonder, why did it take so long?!
 To me, it feels like a combination of perceived territoriality and lack of knowledge.
+This doesn't make sense in terms of the number of maintainers.

 </td></tr>

 <tr><td width="30%">